lilychisholm/lilychisholm/README.md

-- 👋 Hi, I’m @lilychisholm
+- 🌸 Hi, I’m @lilychisholm
-- 👀 I’m interested in learning more code and how to make games.
+- 🍵 I like to code, make art, and drink tea
 - 🌱 I’m currently a student at GaTech, with threads in Media and Systems Architecture.
+- 🍄 Check out my art account @LAVINDEX on Instagram!
+- 🍀 Art Portfolio (Personal Website coming soon to replace this!): https://sites.google.com/view/lavindex/home
-- 📫 How to reach me:
+- 💌 How to reach me:
 -     -Email: LSC112003@gmail.com
 -             lchisholm30@gatech.edu
 -     -Phone: 404-858-7108